BigChoongus/Elementary-Quantum-Mechanics/source/index.md

 # 📖 My Quantum Mechanics Book

+Welcome to the online version of this introductory textbook for quantum mechanics.
+This book is written to be accessible even to highschoolers, and achieves mathematical rigour by being a bit wordier than the average introductory textbook.

-Welcome to the online version of my textbook.
-Click on any chapter below to read:
+Click on the links below to access the chapters:
 ## 📚 Chapters

 - [Chapter 1](1.html)